singlecla/singlecla/cla.md

 For example, I might say:

-> I did this work while on the job for Example, Inc.  They may have the legal rights to license copyrights and patents in it.
-I asked my manager for permission to contribute, and she pointed me to the company's open source policy, which is online at <https://example.com/open-source-policy>.
+> I did this work while on the job for Example, Inc.  They may have the legal rights to license it.
+I asked my manager for permission to contribute, and she pointed me to our company's open source policy, which is online at <https://example.com/open-source-policy>.

 ### Company and Client CLAs

-If a project steward asks me to help get a CLA from someone who may have the legal rights to license copyrights or patents in my contribution, I promise to help the project steward request that CLA.
+If a project steward asks me to help get a CLA from someone who may have the legal rights to license intellectual property rights in my contribution, I promise to help the project steward request that CLA.
 I am aware that only people with legal authority can sign CLAs on behalf of companies and other organizations.
 For corporations, that often means executive officers.

 ## Reliability